 “Now since I’m in Children’s Parliament I know more about democracy”.

-“When you make a choice that not only effects you but everyone around you”.
+“When you make a choice that not only affects you but everyone around you”.

 Partnership and collaboration with participating schools is instrumental to the success and continuation of the 2168 Children’s Parliament: